 Within 30 days of filing, you’ll need to submit a Certificate of Good Standing to the New Mexico Secretary of State’s office.
 Your state may call it a Certificate of Fact, a Certificate of Existence, or something else.
 These documents verify that your nonprofit exists and that it’s authorized to operate in your home state.

 Every New Mexico corporation is required to file an initial report no more than 30 days after a Certificate of Incorporation is issued.
-You’ll also need to file an annual report each year.
+You’ll also need to file an New Mexico annual report each year.

 Bylaws are the rules that must be followed when managing a nonprofit corporation.
 Your bylaws must contain any rules that don’t conflict with New Mexico law or contradict the Articles of Incorporation.
 Initial bylaws must be adopted by the board of directors.